-Polycystic ovarian syndrome, also known as PCOS, is a common cause of infertility that affects approximately 8% of women in the United States.
 Luckily, many women with this condition are able to have children with medical assistance, lifestyle changes or a combination of the two.
-Some common signs of PCOS are irregular menstrual cycles, excessive amounts of hair growth on the face and body, mild male pattern baldness, increased acne and obesity.
+Some common signs of PCOS are:

-For many women, weight loss is probably the most important thing they can do to improve their fertility.
-It has been show that with approximately a 5% to 10% reduction in body weight, a patient’s fasting insulin and fasting glucose levels improve significantly.
+It has been shown that with approximately a 5% to 10% reduction in body weight, a patient’s fasting insulin and fasting glucose levels improve significantly.
 Often, patients with PCOS find that a balanced, low carbohydrate diet works best for them.
 Women with PCOS should also consider doing regular cardiovascular exercise, as it has been shown to lower blood glucose levels.

 Additionally, there are medications to help ovulation occur more predictably, such as Clomid or Letrozole.
 Both of these medications induce ovulation, meaning that they allow for an egg to be released at the appropriate time during the month.
 If a patient’s body is unresponsive to these medications, the use of injectable fertility medications to produce eggs is a potential next step.